ABOUT THE CHALLENGE

 Case competitions are increasing popular around the world as a way for students to exercise critical thinking skills using a “real world” challenge.
-For this international, virtual competition, teams will receive a challenge relating to a pressing global health problem.
-Teams are given eight weeks to prepare a 10-minute video in English proposing a realistic, well-designed, innovative solution to the challenge.
-Teams will save their videos on YouTube or Vimeo and submit the link via email for judging by an international panel of APRU Global Health Program members and other global expert judges.
+For this international, virtual competition, teams of 4-6 students will receive a challenge relating to a pressing global health problem.
+Teams will be given up to EIGHT weeks to prepare a video of up to 10 minutes in English proposing a realistic, well-designed, innovative solution to the challenge.
+Teams will save their videos on YouTube, Vimeo, Bilibili or any similar platform and submit the link via email for judging by an international panel of APRU Global Health Program members and other global expert judges.

-Three videos will be chosen by an international panel of judges for the final round, which will be held at the APRU GH Annual Conference in Shanghai from Oct 18-21, 2020.
+Three videos will be chosen by an international panel of judges for the final round, which will be held at the APRU GH annual conference in Shanghai, China — Oct 18-21, 2020.
 The winning team will be announced at the conference and a prize of US$500 will be awarded.

-· A representative from each team must register by MAY 1, 2020 at 11:59pm Pacific Time through our online registration system.
+· A representative from each team must register by MAY 21, 2020 at 11:59 pm Pacific Time through our online registration system.
 Teams can register themselves or the university can announce that they will decide which teams to register.

 · The team must be comprised of currently enrolled university students (as of May 2020).
 Students of all disciplines and stages in their training are welcome including undergraduate, graduate and medical students.

 · Postdoctoral students and medical residents/interns are not eligible.
 Individuals holding faculty appointments do not qualify.

 · The teams must be comprised of 4-6 students.
 Changes can be made to the team after registration.
 But an email must be sent to Dr. Withers at firstname.lastname@example.org informing about the changes prior to the competition deadline.